-Pinterest in March was the third most visited social networking site in the US, Experian Marketing Services said.
+Pinterest in March beat Google+ and LinkedIn to become the third most visited social networking site in the US, a new report showed.

 Pinterest, which allows users to "pin" images of recipes, craft, home improvement and other inspirational ideas onto virtual pinboards, is gaining on Twitter and Facebook, the country's two most popular social networking sites, the latest data from Experian Marketing Services show.